genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/symphony.md

 [Symphony](http://symphony.com) is a secure instant messaging service focused on financial companies.
 To make Symphony services available to Genesis, including the sending and receiving of messages, you need to provision [symphony service](https://symphony.com/participate) and configure a [symphony bot](https://docs.developers.symphony.com/developer-tools/developer-tools/bdk-2.0).

-## Symphony Configuration
+## Symphony configuration

-The following configuration details are an example of Genesis Symphony connection details.
 Genesis requires the use of Symphony POD, Symphony Bot and the generation of private/public key pairs.
 This is covered extensively in the Symphony Documentation.

-filename: ```notify.kts```
+Symphony must be configured in your **notify.kts** file.
+Here is an example configuration with connection details.

 ```kotlin
 notify {